 And finally, if you’re still worried about it – add some props!
 Examples you can’t go wrong with: a bouncy castle, beer pong, space hoppers (for a race), sparklers, smoke bombs or Saturday Night by Whigfield on the dance floor.

-Get FUN, cheap date nights, ideas to personalise your day in ways you never imagined & real stories about the things that work and those that don’t straight into your inbox.
+Sign up below to get FUN, cheap date nights, ideas to personalise your day in ways you never imagined & real wedding stories straight to your inbox.
 Also a valid reason to crack open a bottle of wine the first Wednesday of every month.

 I don’t always need an excuse to open a bottle of wine but when I do, it’s because i’m wedding planning